This post was updated on August 1, 2021.

 The WordPress community needs allies because we are still a part of an industry and a world which suffers overwhelmingly from intolerant behavior.
 Given that WordPress powers so much of the web, I believe we have a moral responsibility to set the example for what is acceptable and what isn’t.
 We already have a leg up with the community-focused mentality that open source creates.
 The door is already ajar for us; we can throw it open if we choose.
 If we can foster an environment of tolerance and acceptance, it will bleed out into the rest of the industry and the rest of the world.

 In the video below, popular WordPresser Andrew Norcross provides some examples of the type of abuse that minorities have been faced with in our community.
 It’s startling to see, laid out in front of you.
 And even though you may know that you would never speak to someone that way, it’s important to 1.
 Realize it happens and 2.
 Respond to it when it does.

 How Can You Be An Ally?

-It is easy to say “be an ally.”
-But when many people don’t understand the problem or feel awkward raising certain issues, it’s not surprising to find that people stay silent and complacent.
-Here are some actionable things you can do to as an ally, not just within the WordPress community, but wherever you go.
+When people don’t understand the problem or feel awkward asking questions, people tend stay silent and complacent.
+Here are some actionable things you can do as an ally, not just within the WordPress community, but wherever you go.

 I have encountered people who make certain excuses, like that they don’t want to get involved in something that isn’t their business or that they don’t want to fight someone else’s battles.
 To that, I say: If you aren’t ready to speak up, then you probably have a lot more listening to do.